Transparent Photovoltaic Panels for Facade, Skylight and Canopy Projects

 What is the difference between transparent and semi-transparent photovoltaic panels?

-Are transparent photovoltaic panels suitable for facades and skylights?
+Are transparent photovoltaic panels suitable for facades, skylights, and canopies?

 Does more transparency always mean lower output?